🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Bull Put Spreads

 A bull put spread is similar to a bull call spread, but it involves puts rather than calls.
 Using a bull put spread, a trader anticipates an increase in the underlying asset’s value.
-In our example, the trader would sell a put option at a strike price of $10, and simultaneously buy another at a lower strike price, say, $8.
+In our example, the trader would sell a put option at a strike price of $10, and simultaneously buy another at a lower strike price, which in this example is $8.

 Bear Put Spreads